shashirajraja/Train-Ticket-Reservation-System/README.md

 Note: If any of the above commands fails, please try to fix it first and then proceed to next step

 ### ====== Importing and Running the Project Through Eclipse EE ===========
-Step 0: Open Eclipse Enterprise Edition.
-[Install if not available]
+Step 0: Open Eclipse Enterprise Edition. !(Install if not available)[https://www.youtube.com/watch?v=8aDsEV7txXE]

 Step 1: Click On File > Import > Git > Projects From Git > Clone Uri  > Paste The Repository Url: ```https://github.com/shashirajraja/Train-Ticket-Reservation-System.git``` > Next > Select Master Branch > Next > Finish

+Step 2.A: Right Click on Project > Run as > Maven Build > In the goals field enter "clean install" > apply > run

-Step 2: Right Click On Project > Build Path > Configure Build Path > Libraries > Remove And Update Any Libraries With Red Mark > Finish
+Step 2.B: Right Click On Project > Build Path > Configure Build Path > Libraries > Remove And Update Any Libraries With Red Mark > Finish

 Step 3: [Only if Tomcat v8.0 is not Configured in Eclipse]: Right Click On Project > Run As > Run On Server > Select Tomcat v8.0 > (Select Tomcat V8.0 Installation Location If Asked) Next > Add <project-name> > Finish